sguox002/leetcode/leetcode-all.md

 ### dp dealing with array partitions
 generally dealing with subsequence or subarray and divide into k groups to get max/min scores.

+<<-140	Word Break II    		33.7%	Hard
+return all possible break using the dictionary words. dp- record the break position and then traceback using dfs.
+(similar to 132/131)
+->>

+<<-139	Word Break    		41.0%	Medium
+check if it is breakable.
+->>

+<<-132	Palindrome Partitioning II    		30.7%	Hard
+min cuts to partition the string into palindrome strings. dp[i] represent the min cuts to make the string with length i to be palindrome. we try every position and grows. (more like a array partition problem or dfs approach)
+- odd length:
+- even length
+cut[i]=min(cut[i],cut[j]+1) (i,j) is a palindrome.
+->>

+<<-131	Palindrome Partitioning    		49.2%	Medium
+return all possible palindrome partition.
+backtracking:
+->>

+<<-53	Maximum Subarray    		47.2%	Easy
+connect or not.
+->>

+<<-152	Maximum Product Subarray    		32.4%	Medium
+subarray with max product.
+- we need keep min and max at the same time since negative will change min/max
+- need to attach to previous or start a new one (when there is 0) ->>

 <<-813	Largest Sum of Averages    		50.6%	Medium
 partition the array into at most K groups. the score is sum of group average.